dkayucf/Crypt-O-Lytics/README.md

 2.  assign relative weights to whichever combination they may choose.

-3. Chart overlays in addition to side-by-side comparisons.
+3. Chart ratio of two or more items in a single chart to supplemet side-by-side comparisons.

 4. Add additional indices such as Baker-Hughes Rig Count, Case-Shiller Home Price Indices and perhaps privately-developed indices from the likes Gartner